It’s no secret that I love being a Daddy. I see raising strong daughters as more than a goal, it’s my responsibility. You should too.

 You’ve got a battle on your hands

-Teach them to be the person they want to be unapologetically, unconditionally and unwaveringly.
+A good man should know how teach girls that they can be the person they want to be unapologetically, unconditionally and unwaveringly.

 I’m going to share some bad news with you though…

 If you get it right, she’s going to push your buttons, test the boundaries and challenge the rules, particularly during the teen years…so I’m told.

 Your little girl needs to understand that her opinion matters.

 She needs to know her voice is heard.

 In fact, she’ll probably drive you up the wall.

 Be patient, it’s a sacrifice you’re going to have to be to make.

 You’ll have guided your little lady through her life, imbued with the sense of self-worth that she deserves.

 Want your daughter to take a leap of faith and be who she wants to be?
 Y